hopetambala/SI664-docs/sql/mysql_create_database.md

 ```

 In the example above the file `video_game_publishers.csv` provides a list of publisher names.
-The `LOAD DATA LOCAL INFILE` portion of the statement reads rows from the csv file into a target table column (e.g., `publisher_name`).
+The `LOAD DATA LOCAL INFILE` portion of the statement reads rows from the csv file into the target
+table column `publisher_name`.

 The following row handling options are specified: